vga-usask/gwf-vis_docs/plugins.md

         'dataSource': dataURL,
         'colorScheme': {
             '': {
-                'type': 'predefined',
+                'type': 'sequential',
-                'scheme': 'blue-red'
+                'scheme': 'interpolateOranges'
             },
             'scalarSWE': {
-                'type': 'custom',
+                'type': 'quantize',
-                'scheme': ['blue', 'green', 'yellow', 'red']
+                'scheme': 'schemeOranges[5]'
             }
         }
     }
 }
 ```
 Assuming `scalarSWE` is a variable name.
-In this case, `scalarSWE` variable would have the color scheme of a color gradient of `['blue', 'green', 'yellow', 'red']` and all other varibales would have the build-in `blue-red` color scheme.
+In this case, `scalarSWE` variable would have the color scheme of a colors of 5 levels of orange color and all other varibales would have the gradient of orange color scheme.
+The avaiable types are `"sequential"`, `"quantize"`, and `""quantile`.
+For each type, pre-defined and custom scheme could be used.
+For custom schemes, a list of color strings should be passed, such as `['blue', 'green', 'yellow', 'red']`.
+For pre-defined schemes, please refer to color scheme definitions at [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic) for color scheme names.
+When using the pre-defined color schemes, you should pass it as a single sting, such as `"interpolateOranges"` or `"schemeOranges[5]"`.
+Note that for `"sequential"` type, you should use diverging color schemes; for `"quantize"` and `""quantile` types, you should use categorical color schemes.
 If you also uses a __legend__, you should pass the same `colorScheme` dict to `props` of the __legend__.
 Try `color_config.py` in [GWFVis](http://gwfvis.usask.ca/RiverFlow/).